MAHALO FOR YOUR INTEREST IN COVERT COMMUNICATION

 QUESTION 2.
 PUBLIC RELATIONS.

-Over the past 7 years we’ve generated over 2 million in added value media for clients & nonprofit partners.
+Over the past 7 years, we’ve generated over 2 million in added-value media for clients & nonprofit partners.
 Our mission is to create opportunities for clients to generate massive exposure through what we call “breakout” PR.
-Our approach is to leave no stone unturned, when we have a story to tell we make sure it gets pitched to the right reporters so it’s an exclusive and news worthy.
-We’re continually focused on ways for clients to get more coverage by creating our own POP up PR stunts, shooting them, editing them and submitting them to the news (local & national).
+Our approach is to leave no stone unturned; when we have a story to tell, we make sure it gets pitched to the right reporters so it’s exclusive and newsworthy.
+We continually focus on ways for clients to get more coverage by creating our own POP-up PR stunts, shooting them, editing them, and submitting them to the news (local & national).
 We believe PR is much more than issuing a press release.
-Spotlight examples below.
+Spotlight examples are below.
 Many more available upon request.

 QUESTION 3.
 NATIONAL BRAND EXPERIENCE

-Collectively our team has worked with Burger King Hawaii, Jamba Juice, Wet’n’Wild and KFC to penetrate the local market from account management to media buying.
+Collectively, our team has worked with Burger King Hawaii, Jamba Juice, Wet’n’Wild, and KFC to penetrate the local market from account management to media buying.
 Hawaii is the most isolated landmass in the world, and as a result, the most critical tool for a national brand to achieve and maintain relevancy is through community partnerships.
 From sponsoring schools and clubs to creating music contests and scholarships, it’s important to reach out and support locals in alignment with your brand promise.
-Furthermore, brand creative including design, image selection and voice, need to be adjusted to speak to our more Asian / ethnic audiences while maintaining the correct use and respect to Hawaiian Cultural terms, i.e. locals should be referred to as kama’aina never Hawaiians.
-Cookie cutter strategies that work on the mainland USA don’t in Hawaii.
+Furthermore, brand creative including design, image selection, and voice, needs to be adjusted to speak to our more Asian / ethnic audiences while maintaining the correct use and respect to Hawaiian Cultural terms, i.e., locals should be referred to as kama’aina never Hawaiians.
+Cookie-cutter strategies that work in the mainland USA don’t work in Hawaii.

 Covert Communication is currently working with Sylvan Learning Hawaii to increase students to their four locations on Oahu.
 What’s critical to understand, is that in order for us to be effective locally, corporate needs to support adjusted communication strategies.
 One of the biggest problems we’ve encountered with accounts like Sylvan is from corporate pushback.
 From not allowing locations to showcase local phone numbers on the website, featuring images of Caucasian kids in locations clearly not on the islands, to insisting on managing AdWords for the entire United States (which is hurting our client because no one, locally, is advertising on our name.)
 Since Sylvan corporate IS doing so, the paid listing is coming up above our organic listing.
 Our organic listing contains links to our Hawaii location pages and allows customers searching for us by name to find us faster — rather than getting pushed through a corporate squeeze page.
 The result is a high bounce rate and lower conversions, year-over-year.
 It’s ongoing struggles like this that prevent national brands from penetrating the local market.